mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

   It lacks e2e encryption, but for many use cases I think it provides a good trade‑off between privacy, convenience, and sovereignty.
 This fits also in the next section, as Nextcloud works well as a file storage and sync solution.

-- [**mailbox.org**](https://mailbox.org/en) is a German email provider that has grown into a full workspace, with Mail, Calendar, Drive, Meet and Office tools in one place.
-All data is stored in their own data centres in Berlin, powered by renewable energy and protected under strict German and EU privacy laws, with end‑to‑end encrypted email, encrypted cloud storage, and GDPR‑compliant video conferencing.
+- [**mailbox.org**](https://mailbox.org/en) is a German email provider that has grown into a full workspace, with mail, calendar, [Drive](https://mailbox.org/en/product/drive/), Meeting and Office tools in one place.

+  All data is stored in their own data centres in Berlin, powered by renewable energy (this is commont to many other services in this posto, although I did not make it explicit) and protected under strict German and EU privacy laws, with end‑to‑end encrypted email, encrypted cloud storage, and GDPR‑compliant video conferencing.

   I have not tested it personally, but it seems a solid option that is worth considering, and the pricing is quite reasonable.